Nalakram/marketmind-docs/docs/source/README.md

 controls.
 It ingests real-time market data and news (using NLP pipelines) and applies hybrid deep-learning models (e.g. multi-head Transformer layers combined with LSTM or Temporal Convolutional Networks) to generate continuous price and trend forecasts.
 Its trading engine can automatically execute buy/sell orders based on these model signals, applying configurable risk management (e.g. stop-loss, take-profit) to protect capital.
-The system is optimized for ultra-low-latency use cases (MarketMind was originally conceived as “the first AI high frequency trading application”) and employs a multilingual architecture (performance-critical modules in C++, modeling and orchestration in Python, with Java components for UI and integration).
+The system is optimized for ultra-low-latency use cases and employs a multilingual architecture (performance-critical modules in C++, modeling and orchestration in Python, with Java components for UI and integration).

 MarketMind’s upcoming and planned features now include an Informer model for efficient long-sequence forecasting, graph neural networks (GNNs) to capture